Embedded Linux Development Using Yocto

 - Explore the main components of the Yocto Project and their roles in the build process

-- Utilize a cross-reference guide for transitioning from PetaLinux commands to Yocto commands
+- Utilize a cross-reference guide for transitioning from PetaLinux commands to Yocto commands, which are used for building and customizing Linux distributions on AMD SoCs

-- Generate Yocto machine configuration files using base hardware design artifacts
+- Describe the SHEL flow and its key tools, which help in generating Yocto machine configuration files using base hardware

 Course Outline